All Episodes

 Exactly.

-Back in the back in the 60s, our cable company, which was located in southern Minnesota, could pick up out of the air free from Iowa, the Minnesota Viking game.
+Back in the 60s, our cable company, which was located in southern Minnesota, could pick up out of the air, free, from Iowa, the Minnesota Viking game.

 Oh, I know.

-I remember going to the movies in my little hometown, Cape Drew Art of Missouri, the Esquire Theater.
+I remember going to the movies in my little hometown, Cape Girardo, Missouri, the Esquire Theater.

-And the theater owner started every movie production, every show, with a a a little, I guess a 45 or 50 second, maybe it was a minute film that he had made urging everybody who saw it to avoid cable coming into our little town.
+And the theater owner started every movie production, every show, with a little, I guess, a 45 or 50-second, maybe it was a minute film that he had made, urging everybody who saw it to avoid cable coming into our little town because he was afraid it was going to wipe out his theater business.

-The people would stay home and watch movies rather than go to his Esquire Theater.
+People would stay home and watch movies rather than go to his Esquire theater.

-Then the local TV station owner uh uh was also opposed to cable because he said my signal's just gonna be pirated.
+Then the local TV station owner was also opposed to cable because he said, my signal is just going to be pirated.

-They're just gonna do nothing but steal my signal.
+They're just going to do nothing but steal my signal.

-They're not gonna do one thing to produce it, not gonna invest in one dime to create the programming that they are going to steal out of the and charge people for.
+They're not going to invest in one dime to create the programming that they are going to steal out of the and charge people for.

-There was a huge battle in a lot of parts of the country to stop cable, but it it was a wave that was that nobody was going to be able to stop it now.
+And there was a huge battle in a lot of parts of the country to stop cable, but it was a wave that was that nobody was going to be able to stop it now.

 But don't misunderstand.